Identity pool of Microsoft Entra joined machine identity

 Get-AcctAzureADSecurityGroup -AccessToken <token> -Name <TargetGroupDisplayName> <!--NeedCopy-->

-To get security groups whose display name contains a substring:
+To get security groups whose display the name contains a substring:

 - Get the access token.